castelao/CoTeDe/README.rst

 ped.keys will give you the data loaded from the CTD, simillar to the output from the fCNV

     ped.keys()

+The ProfileQCed shows only the approved data, i.e. if flag !=1 it is shown as masked

+    ped['temperature']

 The Q.C. flags are at ped.flags